dnulnets/haccessibility/portal/README.md

-# Accessability Portal
+# Accessibility Portal
-An accessability portal for mobile and PC browsers that allows you to enter accessability information on geographical positions.
-This is a prototype for the Swedish IoT Hub for Accessability.
+An accessibility portal for mobile and PC browsers that allows you to enter accessibility information on geographical positions.
+This is a prototype for the Swedish IoT Hub for Accessibility.

 It is written in Purescript and the declarative, type-safe UI library Halogen.
 It uses the backend to store and retrieve information through its REST-interface.
 The backend also serves as the provider of the single page application to the browser.